snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 - Whereas all other Chartreuse plot nodes require you to manage the created plot data (usually by piping the created plot to a "file" node as the final destination), these nodes generate a multitude of plots when they are executed.
 As such, they manage their own file creation process.
 - These nodes are also specific to Dakota-generated HDF5 files, and will not work with general HDF5 files, or with other types of Dakota output files.
-- Composite plotters are context-sensitive to the type of Dakota study that was run.
+- Megaplotters are context-sensitive to the type of Dakota study that was run.
 For example, the "incrementalLHS" node will not arbitrarily work with all types of Dakota HDF5 files, especially if the datasets unique to LHS studies are not present in the
-  HDF5 file.  :ref:`Refer to a specific composite plotter node's documentation for more information on the restrictions for using it. <chartreuse-ngw-node-help>`
+  HDF5 file.  :ref:`Refer to a specific megaplotter node's documentation for more information on the restrictions for using it. <chartreuse-ngw-node-help>`

 -----------------------------------------
 Tutorial:  Using the responseCompare node